csdms/bmi-java/README.md

 # bmi-java

 Java bindings for the Basic Model Interface.
+You'll need to install [Maven](http://maven.apache.org)

 ## Build

-To build the BMI Java bindings and tests:
+To compile the BMI Java bindings and run the JUnit tests run

-    $ ant build

-The resulting `*.class` files
-are written, by default, to the **build** directory.
-The location of this directory can be configured by editing the Ant build file, **build.xml**.

-To run the `Heat` example:

-    $ java -cp ./build edu.colorado.csdms.heat.Heat

-The complete set of JUnit tests can be built and run with:

-    $ ant test
+    $ mvn test

+## Create a jar

+    $ mvn package